 (2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 4b, Safety-Net Spreadsheet Format, or Section 9, Appendices, Appendix A1, Competitive Retailer Safety-Net Request, to the e-mail.
+The Field Name should reside on row 2 within the Safety-Net Spreadsheet as shown below in Table 4c.
+Safety-Net Spreadsheet Layout.
+Row 1 of the Spreadsheet shall be reserved for a title “CR Safety Net Request”.

 Table 4b.
 Safety-Net Spreadsheet Format